ALLUOS/ALLUOS.github.io/_posts/2021-01-02-visualizations.md

 ### GIFS

 Since Telegram does not support an ID system for GIFs we used URLs from GIPHY, a website that collects GIFs.
-These URLs to the GIFs are organized based on Keywords in a .json file structure, which can be accessed by using get_gif_link().
-GIFS can be sent into the chat with send_animation().
+These URLs are organized based on keywords in a .json file, which can be accessed by using the function `get_gif_link()`.
+GIFs can be sent into the chat with `send_animation()`.

 ### Images